aguspdana/mesin/README.md

 The good thing about atom family is that it caches the value.
 If we’re using the same atom family with the same parameter, it will be computed only once.
 But atom family has a memory leak issue.
 It creates an atom for every parameter we use and stores them in a map.
 The unused atoms never get removed from the map.
 Thus the map only grows as the application uses the atom family with different parameters.

-We can remove the cache item manually based on the creation timestamp, but we don’t know which one is being used or not.
-We can remove the cache item manually based on the creation timestamp, but we don’t know which one is being used or not.
+We can remove the cache items manually based on the creation timestamp, but we don’t know which one is no longer being used.

 The parameters are used as the keys for the map.
 If we're using object parameters, they usually have different object references.
 Thus it never gets the value from the cache, instead, it creates a new atom each time we use it